friendly/milestoneR/README.md

 The goal of the `milestoneR` package is to provide R access to the database tables used in the Milestones Project, reflecting the history of data visualization, as used in http://datavis.ca/milestones.
   This project is described in Friendly et al. (2015).
+  Another goal is to document what we have done to create a database comprised of important events in this history, combined with source images, external links, references, etc. to make this useful for further research.

 ## Installation